runners¶

 New in version 1.0.

-- read_proc_stderr(num_bytes: int) bytes | None ¶
+- read_proc_stderr(num_bytes: int) bytes | None¶

 Read

-from the running process’ stderr stream.- Parameters:
+num_bytesfrom the running process’ stderr stream.- Parameters:

 num_bytes (int) – Number of bytes to read at maximum.